-- Implement Ecologic Network. - Ecologic Network for Turkey: Most nature areas are not connected.
-Inclusion of Turkish nature areas in the Pan European Ecological Network (PEEN) is seen as beneficiary.
+- Implement Ecologic Network. - Ecologic Network for Turkey: Most nature areas are not connected to each other.
+Inclusion of Turkish nature areas in the Pan European Ecological Network (PEEN) is seen as beneficiary. - The identified KBAs, IBAs and IPAs could be used as potential stepping stones in creating a network of protected areas.

-5. Solve conflicts between economic activities and biodiversity conservation Fisheries.
+5. Solve conflicts between economic activities and biodiversity conservation

+Fisheries.

-- Promote sustainable fisheries (Turkey has no measurements for control, permissions for fish farms are not given for protected areas, however formerly accepted permissions can under the current law not be redrawn). - Preserve flagship species.
+- Promote sustainable fisheries (Turkey has no measurements for control, but permissions for fish farms are not given for protected areas, however formerly accepted permissions can under the current law not be redrawn.
+Beneficial is that there is a new law for fisheries where all coastal fish farms will be pulled 2 miles away from the coast). - Preserve flagship species.